YehiaEhab16/Signal-Generator/README.md

 # Signal Generator

-MATLAB GUI to generate any signal in any time domain
+MATLAB GUI to generate any signal in any time domain.

 Project.m is just the concept code.

 Mini_project.m and Mini_Project.fig are the GUI files.

+## Yehia Ehab